 Official data emphasise the fact that slips and trips are the most prevalent cause of injury in the workplace.
 These types of accident are quite often related to accidents filed under a different category e.g. being struck by a falling object or a quarry drowning accident.
 Public place litigation for injuries like sprained arms suffered on raised flagstones are also quite prevalent with pavement crack trips having happened on Craigowan Rd and on Coupar Angus Road.

 Clinical negligence describes when a person suffers injury or illness due to the carelessness of a GP, nurse or other health worker.
 Our expert solicitor panel can help you claim compensation from the NHS trust or private clinic.

 Alternatively, you can raise a formal complaint if you are only looking for closure or answers as opposed to injury compensation.
 For example, you can write to Ninewells Hospital, Dundee, to make a formal complaint against NHS Tayside.

 The Quittance team recognise the critical difference a successful claim will make to severely injured claimants.
 Compensation will lessen the financial load on an injured person so they can focus on recovery and rehabilitation.

 Quittance's network of expert solicitors have for many years aided families impacted by major accidents.

 Further information: Catastrophic injury compensation claims

-Under a CFA, Birkhill injury claimants will also not have to pay any fees upfront.
+Birkhill injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Birkhill, Dundee and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Birkhill, Dundee and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?